SAP-samples/teched2023-DA260/exercises/dd2/README.md

   <br>
   ![](images/Select_Target_Datasphere.jpg)
   <br>
   **Note**: The displayed dialog shows only the connections that are supported as target system in Replication Flows.
-The SAP Datasphere connection is automtaically ceated in your SAP Datasphere system and you do not need to create it in the "Connection" application in SAP Datasphere, where you create connection to remote systems such as the SAP S/4HANA source connection ins this example. <br>
+The SAP Datasphere connection is automatically created in your SAP Datasphere system and you do not need to create it in the "Connection" application in SAP Datasphere, where you create connection to remote systems such as the SAP S/4HANA source connection ins this example. <br>

-  You will recognize that the *Target Container* is automatcially being filled with the name of the space your are currently logged in.
-This is currently the expected behavior as the replication flow will always load the data to your local space where replication flow is being created in case you select SAP Datasphere as target system.
-Wirting into another space in SAP Datasphere is not yet supported. <br>
+  You will recognize that the *Target Container* is automatically being filled with the name of the space your are currently logged in.
+This is currently the expected behaviour as the replication flow will always load the data to your local space where replication flow is being created in case you select SAP Datasphere as target system.
+Writing into another space in SAP Datasphere is not yet supported. <br>

   ![](images/Select_Target_Container.jpg)

 <br>

-After selecting the target connection and target container, the target data set name for each replicaiton object will automatically be filled with the same name a the source data set name.
+After selecting the target connection and target container, the target data set name for each replication object will automatically be filled with the same name a the source data set name.
 The replication flow can either us an already pre-created data set in the target (e.g. a pre-created target table) or you can let the Replication Flow create the target data set in case it is not yet existing.

 When selecting a replication object, you can click on the *Additional Options* button ![](images/Additional_Options.jpg)  next to the target data set name.
 Here you have the following options to:
 - **Rename target Object** to rename the target data set, e.g. when you want to let the replication flow create a target data set, but you want to change its name